How does digital eye strain affect children?

-- Around 28% of U.S. parents reported that their children spend 4 to 5 hours per day on a digital device.
+- 28% of parents reported that their children spend 4 to 5 hours per day on a digital device.

-- Around 11% of U.S. parents reported that their children spend 8 to 9 hours per day on a digital device.
+- 17% of parents reported that their children spend 8 to 9 hours per day on a digital device.

-- Around 11% of U.S. parents reported that their children spend more than 9 hours per day on a digital device.
+- 9% of parents reported that their children spend more than 9 hours per day on a digital device.

 While there are many benefits of digital technology, such as education, entertainment and communication, overexposure and prolonged use of these devices can also have detrimental effects on your child’s eyes and vision.